rodrigoalmeida94/ACT_EagleSensing/c_Cloud_Detection/c_Cloud_Detection.md

-# ACT_EagleSensing
+# c_Cloud_Detection
 Academic Consultancy Project for EagleSensing.
 Remote Sensing and GIS Integration course, Period 6, 2016-2017.

-The specific packages required are listed in fmaskenv_requirements.txt To create an environment in terminal:
+## Fmask
- 'conda create -n fmaskenv',
+Fmask is installed by executing the bash script fmask_install.sh (under ./z_Install_Software/).
+This automatically creates the conda environment "clouddetect", in which all the packages specific for fmask are contained.
+These packages are listed in fmaskenv_requirements.txt.

- 'source activate fmaskenv'
+Fmask is run by executing the bash script fmask_subprocess.sh (under ./c_Cloud_Detection/).
+Here, the user must specify the directory in which the Sentinel2 L1C imagery is contained.
- Then activate environment and install the required packages in it using this command:
+ In this bash script, the default output is a single thematic raster in .tif format, but this can be altered by simply changing the extension in the bash file.

- $ pip install -r fmaskenv_requirements.txt
+## Deep Neural Network

-However, now in the fmask_install.sh bash script, the user will be prompted to activate the environment "clouddetect" before commencing with the conda-forge python-fmask package installation.
-In this way, the correct packages should be found in the environment 'clouddetect' but if there is an issue they can always be imported from the fmaskenv_requirements.txt file
+## Gaussian Naive Bayes' Classification